Azure/azure-sdk-for-js/sdk/recoveryservicesbackup/arm-recoveryservicesbackup/README.md

 });
 ```

-#### browser - Authentication, client creation and get privateEndpointConnection as an example written in JavaScript.
+#### browser - Authentication, client creation and get backupResourceVaultConfigs as an example written in JavaScript.

 ##### Install @azure/ms-rest-browserauth